-- Sinister Shiv: The gang that is trying to hassle Frank can usually be seen with these.
-After defeating their gang leader in a fight, Leone is suddenly stabbed by another prisoner and spends several weeks in the infirmary.
+- Sinister Shiv: The gang that is trying to hassle Frank can usually be seen with these; after defeating their leader, Chink Weber in a fight, Leone is suddenly stabbed by another prisoner and spends several weeks in the infirmary.

-- Sword over Head: A variation is used, since swords aren't exactly common in prison.
-After Frank wins a fight against a gang leader who made it personal by killing First Base, Frank places him on a bench press and holds the weights over his head, ready to drop it.
+- Sword over Head: A variation is used, since swords aren't exactly common in prison: after winning a football game against gang leader Chink Weber, who made it personal by killing First Base, Frank places him on a bench press and holds the weights over his head, ready to drop it.
 Despite much prompting from the prisoners and even a distant Warden who's looking on from his office window, Frank realizes that killing the man will put him away for life and relents.
 He gets shivved for his troubles.

-- Wardens Are Evil: Warden Drumgoole (played with gleeful smugness by Donald Sutherland) has a grudge against Stallone's character Frank Leone for getting him demoted by succesfully escaping a prevous prison he was responsible for (because he refused Leone the chance to see his dying friend, even with armed escort).
-Frank just wants to sit out his remaining time and reunite with his wife after his release, but the warden would like nothing better than to see him in prison for life or on the electric chair.
-He tries to provoke Frank throughout the entire film so that he'll lash out and turn himself into a lifer, even murdering Frank's best friend and pulling a Batman Gambit on Leone to make him try to escape, involving threatening his wife with rape.
+- Wardens Are Evil: Warden Drumgoole (played with gleeful smugness by Donald Sutherland) has a grudge against Stallone's character Frank Leone for getting him demoted by successfully escaping a previous prison he was responsible for (because he refused Leone the chance to see his dying friend, even with armed escort).
+Frank just wants to sit out his remaining time and reunite with his girlfriend after his release, but the warden would like nothing better than to see him in prison for life or on the electric chair.
+He tries to provoke Frank throughout the entire film so that he'll lash out and turn himself into a lifer, even murdering Frank's best friend, First Base and pulling a Batman Gambit on Leone to make him try to escape, involving threatening his girlfriend with rape.